ice-lab/icestore/docs/recipes.md

 }
 ```

-## Get the latest sate of the model
+## Get the latest state of the model

 In some scenarios, you may want to get the latest state of the model.